bpfman/bpfman/docs/getting-started/tutorial.md

 ### Step 2: Setup `bpfd` environment

-`bpfd` supports both mTLS for mutual authentication with clients and connecting via a Unix socket.
+`bpfd` supports both communication over a Unix socket.
-This tutorial will be using `bpfctl`, which sends gRPC requests to `bpfd` over a Unix socket.
-In the [Example eBPF Programs](./example-bpf.md), the GO examples use mTLS over TCP to interact with `bpfd`.
-If no local certificate authority exists when `bpfd` is started, `bpfd` will automatically create the certificate authority in `/etc/bpfd/certs/`.
-For this step, no additional actions need to be taken.
+All examples, both using `bpfctl` and the gRPC API use this socket.

 ### Step 3: Start `bpfd`